stegos/stegos-docs-hugo/content/faqs/Stegos_app.md

 ___
 #### Is the Stegos App finished?
 The mobile app is still under development, but you can try the latest version of the desktop app by heading to https://github.com/stegos/stegos-wallet/releases/tag/v0.17

+___
+#### I restored my wallet but my transaction history is gone!
+What should I do?
+This is normal.
+Stegos is private and confidential blockchain, therefore our blockchain doesn't store information about who has made any particular paymnent.
+Therefore, when you delete your wallet history, or migrate wallet to a new device, it is possible to restore only (1) your accounts balance; (2) history of incoming transfers.
+All outgoing payment history will be lost.